Assignment 02

 Things I’ll dock you points for

-- Parishes with “no data” use the same symbology as areas with
+- Parishes with “no data” using the same symbology as areas with

 0values - Including a pre-made basemap